Chart Color Schemes

 Residential development activity is lower than average in Earlwood according to AreaSearch's national comparison of local real estate markets

-Earlwood recorded approximately 53 residential properties approved annually over the past five financial years ending FY26, totalling around 266 homes.
-By FY26, 16 approvals had been recorded.
-The population has decreased during this period, yet housing supply remained adequate relative to demand, maintaining a balanced market with varied buyer choices.
-New properties are constructed at an average cost of $662,000, indicating developers target the premium market segment.
+AreaSearch analysis of ABS building approval numbers in Earlwood shows approximately 53 residential properties granted approval per year over the past five financial years ending June 2021, totalling an estimated 266 homes.
+As of April 2021, 16 approvals have been recorded for the current financial year, FY-2021/22.
+The population has fallen during this period, yet housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.
+New properties are constructed at an average expected cost of $662,000, suggesting developers target the premium market segment with higher-end properties.

-In FY26, around $6.1 million in commercial approvals were registered, suggesting limited commercial development focus.
-Compared to Greater Sydney, Earlwood has similar development levels per capita, supporting regional market stability.
-However, this activity is below the national average, implying an established area with potential planning limitations.
-New developments consist of 52.0% detached houses and 48.0% townhouses or apartments, marking a shift from existing housing patterns (currently 80.0% houses), likely due to diminishing developable land availability and evolving lifestyle preferences.
-Earlwood has around 316 people per approval, reflecting low-density development.
+In FY-2021/22, $6.1 million in commercial approvals have been registered, indicating limited focus on commercial development.
+Compared to Greater Sydney, Earlwood has similar development levels per person, supporting market stability aligned with regional patterns.
+However, this activity is below the national average, suggesting the area's established nature and potential planning limitations.
+New development consists of 52% detached houses and 48% townhouses or apartments, marking a shift from existing housing patterns (currently 80% houses), possibly due to diminishing developable land availability and evolving lifestyle preferences.
+Earlwood reflects a low density area with around 316 people per approval.

 Frequently Asked Questions - Development